 Section 9(4) of CGST(amendment) Act,2018 for reference

 Applicability of the reverse charge mechanism under section 9(4) is applicable only on paper.
-It would be interesting to note that when and whom will government notify as specified persons and which supply of goods or services will it notify to be covered under reverse charge mechanism.
-It is uncertain that there will be a clause for an aggregate value of the transaction per day with an unregistered person or not.
-As the Govt. has specifically withdrawn the notification no. 8/2017 which was relating to the aggregate value of supply from an unregistered person to a registered person under GST.
+It would be interesting to note when and whom will government notify specified persons and which supply of goods or services will it notify to be covered under the reverse charge mechanism.
+It is uncertain whether there will be a clause for an aggregate value of the transaction per day with an unregistered person or not.
+As the Govt. has specifically withdrawn notification no. 8/2017 which was related to the aggregate value of supply from an unregistered person to a registered person under GST.

 Disclaimer: The above content is for general info purpose only and does not constitute professional advice.
 The author/ website will not be liable for any inaccurate / incomplete information and any reliance you place on the content is strictly at your risk.

 Follow us on Social Media by clicking belowFollow @financepost_in